 It is important to provide opportunities to hear all students’ voices (Hand & Bryson, 2008) and to develop dialogue in ways that overcome the “nostalgic fiction” of what student behaviour ought to be like (Baer 2008, p.315).
 Although Lyle (2008) writes in relation to the school classroom, she describes how within a traditional Bakthinian approach, classroom talk is viewed as primarily monologic, with the principal aim to achieve the teacher’s goals.
 This may well be true of many learning situations in higher education, particularly with growing class sizes resulting in fewer opportunities for genuine dialogic pedagogical approaches.
 It may also be true that what Stern (2009, p.273) calls “the temptations of high status disciplinary expertise can lead academics and even students to believe they have no need to listen to others.”

-By providing opportunities, such as Dialogue Days, there is the potential to hear all student voices and to overcome the concern that, the approach is one that is merely about the collection of data, with the tendency for students to adopt a passive role without any real interaction (Carey, 2013).
+By providing opportunities, such as Dialogue Days, there is the potential to hear all student voices using an approach that goes beyond one that is merely about the collection of data and where students adopt a passive role without any real interaction (Carey, 2013).
 The importance of how the dialogue is constructed is therefore crucial.
 Bohm (1996) suggests that, for something new to emerge, people must listen and be prepared to change their opinions.
 Dialogue Days are therefore structured to promote interactive talk, often focused on a particular theme e.g. assessment and feedback.
 They include activities designed to stimulate conversations and reflection through games, problem solving activities, and creative tasks that are impossible to engage in without talk and the sharing of ideas (see Asghar 2012 for details).
 Often held in external venues and with a neutral facilitator, the days afford an opportunity for staff and students to engage with each other in a social space.
-They provide educational development for staff and students that may lead to changes at either a micro or macro level in thinking or the curriculum.
-It is also hoped that this subsequently leads to greater student motivation to engage in learning.The anecdotally reported success of Dialogue Days prompted the need to explore more systematically the value of this type of engagement activity.
-This study aims to provide better understanding of their perceived value and to inform future practice.
+They provide educational development that may lead to an improved appreciation of each others needs and concerns..
+It is hoped that this subsequently leads to greater student motivation to engage in learning.The, anecdotally reported, success of Dialogue Days prompted the need to investigate more systematically the value of this type of engagement activity.
+This study therefore aims to provide better understanding of their perceived value, to explore if and how Dialogue Days promote shared meanings between staff and students, and to inform future practice.

-Aim of the study

-The key questions were to explore:

-If and how Dialogue Days promote better shared meanings between staff and students.

-If Dialogue Days facilitate change, whether in curriculum design or simply better appreciation of each other’s needs and concerns.

 Methodology